Support pollinators

 Thankfully, there are many ways we can all improve pollinator habitat.

-1. Avoid or diminish pesticide use in your yard to protect insects and pollinators.
+- Avoid or decrease pesticide use in your yard to protect insects and pollinators.

-4. If you want a project you can do in your own yard, consider planting native species.
-Pollinators are drawn to patch-like gardens that serve as a much-needed oasis, especially in urban and residential neighborhoods where resources can be scarce.
+- If you want a project you can do in your own yard, plant native species or consider a bee lawn.
+Pollinators are drawn to patch-like gardens that serve as much-needed oases, especially in urban and residential neighborhoods where resources can be scarce.

-5. Volunteer with FMR: Our public volunteer events last just two hours, but make a big impact on improving habitat.
-Volunteers do everything from planting pollinator-friendly patch gardens to removing harmful invasive plants.
+- Volunteer with FMR: Our public volunteer events last just two hours, but make a big impact on improving habitat.
+Volunteers do everything from planting pollinator-friendly patch gardens to removing invasive plants to make space for more diverse habitat.
+If you're interested in a more in-depth volunteer experience, consider joining PEP, FMR's Pollinator Evaluation Program.

 Additional Resources